 3. Grocery Store Ginger

 The type of ginger found in most U.S. grocery stores is called Chinese ginger or common ginger.
 It is usually imported from areas such as China and India.
 It has a very subtle flavor and fairly large rhizomes.
-Most ginger plants grow to roughly four feet high and spread out up to three feet, especially if they have good growing conditions and plenty of room to grow.
+Most ginger plants grow to roughly four feet high and spread out up to three feet.
 It isn’t a particularly attractive plant, in part because there are no showy flowers, and there are hundreds of cultivars available.
 This includes the Indian varieties such as Rio de Janeiro and Nadia as well as the Chinese varieties such as the Guangzhow, Shandong Laiwu, and Gandzhou.

 4. Hedychium Ginger